Ali Ahmad Khan

-Born in 1883 in Mashhad, Iran, the son of Loinab Khushdil Khan, and grand son of Loinab Shirdil Khan Shaghasi, Ali Ahmad Khan was educated in India and served as chamberlain Isk Aqasi (Shaghasi), of Amir Habibullah Khan.
-Ali Ahmad Shaghasi played a leading role in negotiating the controversial Anglo-Afghan Treaty of 1919, which ended the Third Anglo-Afghan War and gained Afghanistan its independance.Ali Ahmad Khan Shaghasi later rallied the Khogyani and Shinwari to quell the Khost rebellion, to which he was honoured with the honorary tile of Taj-i-Afghan by king Amanullah.
-Sometime Minister for Home Affairs1919-1920 and Governor of Kabul 1925-1929, Ali Ahmad also served as high commissioner of the Eastern and Southern provinces.
+Khan was born in 1883 in Mashhad, Persia.
+He was the son of Loinab Khushdil Khan and grandson of Loinab Shirdil Khan Shaghasi.
+Ali Ahmad Khan was educated in Murree (British India) and served as the Chamberlain Isk Aqasi (Shaghasi), of Amir Habibullah Khan.
+Ali Ahmad Shaghasi played a leading role in negotiating the controversial Anglo-Afghan Treaty of 1919 during the reign of his brother-in-law Amanullah Khan, which ended the Third Anglo-Afghan War and gained Afghanistan its independence.
+Ali Ahmad Khan Shaghasi later rallied the Khogyani and Shinwari to quell the Khost rebellion, for which he was honoured with the honorary tile of Taj-i-Afghan by King Amanullah.
+Sometime Minister for Home Affairs 1919-1920 and Governor of Kabul 1925-1929, Ali Ahmad also served as high commissioner of the Eastern and Southern provinces.

 During the Afghan civil war of 1928–29, Ali was ordered to quell a Shinwari revolt, which he duly ended in December 1928.
-Later, after Inayatullah Khan was forced to surrendered control of Kabul to Habibullāh Kalakāni on 17 January 1929, Ali was declared as a lawful Amir of Afghanistan by Naqib Sahib in Jalalabad.
+Later, after Inayatullah Khan was forced to surrender control of Kabul and Arg to Habibullah Kalakani on 18 January, 1929, and Ali was declared as a lawful Amir of Afghanistan by Naqib Sahib in Jalalabad.
 However, Ali's reign would prove short-lived: Malik Qays of the Khugyani tribe, who had initially allied himself with Ali, brought Ali to Kalakani in exchange for 17,000 rupees and the rank of lieutenant general, ending Ali's reign on 9 February.
-Ali later managed to make his ways to King Amanullah in Kandahar, when Kandahar fell to forces loyal to Habibullāh Kalakāni, Ali himself was arrested and sent to Kabul along with Abd al-Shakur Khan (The Chief of Justice), Sad al-Din Khan (Abd al-Shakur Khan's son), and Mufti Abd al-Wasi where he remained imprisoned in Kabul for over a month.
-Amir Ali Ahmad Khan's life ended by the outlaw-king, Habib Allah, nicknamed "Son of the Watercarrier," with his execution when he was shot from a cannon at Kabul, 11th July 1929.
+Ali later managed to make his way to Amanullah Khan in Kandahar to assist the former king's forces against Kalakani, but was defeated and captured and sent to Kabul along with Abd al-Shakur Khan (The Chief Justice), Sad al-Din Khan (Abd al-Shakur Khan's son), and Mufti Abd al-Wasi, where he remained imprisoned in Kabul for over a month.
+Ali Ahmad defiantly kissed the cannon by which he was executed on 11 July, 1929.
+Other historical Afghan literature mentions that when Kalakani ordered him to be tied on his back to a cannon for his execution, Ali Ahmad turned around and instead hugged the cannon face on in defiance, then called for it to be fired.